UrielCasas/Biblioteca-Database---PostgreSQL/README.md

 Academic project for the Database Management subject.
 Approved with a perfect score.

 ## 📋 About the project
 Database design and implementation for a library system that manages books, authors, users and loans.
+> Academic documents and reports are written in Spanish as required by the institution.

 ## 🗄️ Structure
 - **Authors** — Book authors.